You may have seen boomerang or videos of gravity-defying soft serves appearing on your Instagram feed.

 Available are Brown Sugar Bubble Soft, Brown Sugar Matcha Bubble Soft, Brown Sugar Kinako Bubble Soft, Brown Sugar Caramel Bubble Soft.

-The Kinako Bubble Soft comes recommended the Japanese kinako (roasted soybean flour) powder lends a fragrant, nutty note.
+The Kinako Bubble Soft comes recommended, added with Japanese kinako (roasted soybean flour) powder which lends a fragrant, nutty note.

 Emma Soft Serve Floats

 Also available is a series of Soft Serve Floats exclusive to the 100AM outlet, which includes Sunny Soft Float ($6.50), Virgin Mojito Soft Float ($6.50), Pink Lady Soft Float ($6.50), Green Tapioca Soft Float ($6.30), and Black Tapioca Soft Float ($6.30).